Drynok/word_counter/README.md

-# Word Counter Drupal module
+# Word Counter

-Word Counter - Drupal test assignment
+Adds a word counter to Articles Body field.